 Contact a personal injury lawyer

-Once you’ve gathered all the evidence and hired a law firm, your legal team with help you lodge a statutory claim.
+Once you’ve gathered all the evidence and hired a law firm, your legal team will help you lodge a statutory claim.

 Attend court proceedings